nilsujma-dev/nilsujma-dev/README.md

 - **Endless Learner:** I am also fascinated by Quantum Physics and currently learning Thai.
 For the last I just completed 100 Hours of Lessons with my private Tutor.

 #### 🌱 Currently Coding in Python
-- Focusing on developing solutions, predominately for my work - in Python.
-I must admit that Coding was long time on the list of things I ever wanted to do, but usually (as always in life) many reasons why I could not continue with that.
-With the Rise of DevOps and Automation that has changed, which translates into direct professional impact with my growing coding skills.
-I achieved my first coding skills at the age of 10 by using KC/85 computers and doing coding in simple Basic.
+- **Focusing on developing solutions, predominately for my work** - in Python
+- I must admit that Coding was long time on the list of things I ever wanted to do, but usually (as always in life) many reasons why I could not continue with that.
+- **Rise of DevOps and Automation** has changed a lot, which translates into direct professional impact with my growing coding skills.
+- **First coding skills** at the age of 10 by using KC/85 computers and doing coding in simple Basic.
 After that I've learned Java as part of my professional education.
-While shifting into Cyber Security at the age of 20, Coding wasn't required for a long time; so I started some time back to re-introduce it to myself by getting deeper into Python.
-This is, after all, still work in Progress.
-So don't worry when you see issues in my code or something which requires to be improved.
-Thats all part of the process.
+- **Shifting into Cyber Security** at that time at the age of 20, Coding wasn't required for a long time; so I started some time back to re-introduce it to myself by getting deeper into Python.
+- **Finally Python - but still WIP** So don't worry when you see issues in my code or something which requires to be improved.

 #### 🏠 Personal Life
 - I am married to my Thai wife and have 1 son from a previous marriage.
 I do enjoy travelling, good food, and I am a passionate Buddhist.